Will Smith’s Mega Motorhome is a villa with a cinema

 Downstairs is the kitchen and dining room, which also houses a professional makeup area and, according to recent photos by The Heat, a tiny office, and a second living room that Smith uses as a cloakroom.

-The $ 25,000 (21,200 euros at today’s exchange rate) bathroom takes up the entire width of the motorhome and is equipped with a sauna shower and a separate toilet, the specialty of which is the glass door, which becomes opaque at the push of a button.
+The $ 25,000 (21,200 euros at today’s exchange rate) bathroom takes up the entire width of the motorhome and is equipped with a sauna shower and a separate toilet, the specialty of which is the glass door that becomes opaque at the push of a button.

 Another distinguishing feature of this extraordinary motorhome is the doors, which are all fully automatic and emit a Star Trek-style sound when opened and closed.